 Baltimore Pride Parade 2018

-You are invited to join us in representing Johns Hopkins at the 2018 Baltimore Pride Parade!
+All you need to know about Johns Hopkins University and Medicine at the 2018 Baltimore Pride Parade!

 We had a wonderful year together at LGBTQ Life!
 Here are some highlights from the 2016 – 2017 academic year.
 You can also read our PDF Document: annual report by following this link.